lisseth2010/lisseth2010/README.md

 ## Hey!, I'm Lisseth Fabián <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="35">

 ### Glad to see you here! :octocat:

 I am interested in programming and technology, as I enjoy learning how systems work and creating solutions through code.
 I like developing my programming skills and learning something new every day.
-My dream is to study Systems Engineering and grow professionally to contribute technological solutions that help people
+My dream is to study Systems Engineering and grow professionally to contribute technological solutions that help people.

 ---

 ### :blush: Talking about Personal Stuffs